coleifer/peewee/docs/peewee/relationships.rst

    print(tweet.user_id)  # 1

 The ``_id`` suffix accessor is available for every foreign key field.
-Use it whenever only the ID value is needed, since it avoids the extra query entirely.
+Use it whenever only the ID value is needed, since it always avoids a query.

 Lazy loading
 ^^^^^^^^^^^^